anapysasi/TDA-for-random-walks/Documentation_rand_walk.md

 3. __return2zero__: Boolean Argument.
 If you want your random walk to start and finish in zero, set as TRUE
 4. __p__: If random_type = "Bernoulli" you can add the probability.
 The default value is p=0.5

-For example, the previous random walks will be computted as:
+For example, the previous random walks will be computed as:
 ```R
 rand_walk <- configuration(T = 100, random_type = "Bernoulli", return2zero = FALSE, p = 0.5)
 Wiener <- configuration(T = 100, random_type = "Normal_dist", return2zero = FALSE)